 Plastering a wall requires a specific technique to achieve a smooth, even finish.
 Here’s a step-by-step guide for applying veneer plaster, which Norton also refers to as “mud,” as shown in the video above:

-- Mix the plaster: Follow the manufacturer’s instructions for the correct consistency.
+- Mix the plaster according to the manufacturer’s instructions for the correct consistency.

-- Wet the hawk: Wetting the hawk prevents the plaster from sticking.
+- Wet the hawk to prevent the plaster from sticking.

-- Load the hawk: First, take a small amount of plaster and spread it around on the hawk.
+- Take a small amount of plaster and spread it around on the hawk.
 Then place a mound of plaster onto the hawk.
 If your mound extends to the edge, clean off the edge of the hawk so that the plaster is in the center.

-- Transfer to trowel: Scoop some plaster onto the center of the trowel.
+- Scoop some plaster onto the center of the trowel.
 The scooping motion should be from the bottom up.

-- Apply to the wall: Start in the middle of the wall, applying the plaster with an upward sweeping motion, then come back down, bending your knees as you reach the bottom to get a smooth, sweeping motion.
+- Start in the middle of the wall, applying the plaster with an upward sweeping motion, then come back down, bending your knees as you reach the bottom to get a smooth, sweeping motion.
 Work from left to right as you spread it out.

-- Spread evenly: Use even pressure to spread the plaster thinly and smoothly.
+- Use even pressure to spread the plaster thinly and smoothly.

-- Overlap strokes: Work your way across the wall, overlapping each stroke slightly.
+- Work your way across the wall, overlapping each stroke slightly.

-- Complete the top area: To plaster the top of the wall beyond your reach, you’ll need to use a ladder or stilts.
+- To plaster the top of the wall beyond your reach, you’ll need to use a ladder or stilts.
 Take the trowel and make a hard angle going across for a clean line that meshes with the lower part of the wall.
 Having the top area clean makes it easier to apply paint or molding later.

 Tips for Applying Plaster